 Travel Rewards Credit Cards can be a great tool for earning points and miles toward travel.
 In addition, these cards usually come with some extra travel benefits that can be pretty helpful and save you money on travel costs.

 One credit card that we really like is the Hilton Surpass from American Express.
-We have had it for almost 2 years now and are very happy with our decision to get it.
+We have had it for over 3 years now and are very happy with our decision to get it.
 Here are 5 things that I like about this card.

 $95 Annual Fee

-Some of the best travel rewards credit cards come with a hefty annual fee ranging betweet $250 and $550 per year.
 The annual fee for the Hilton Surpass card is just $95.
+Some travel rewards credit cards come with a hefty annual fee ranging betweet $250 and $550 per year.
 We definitely get more than $95 worth of value from this card each year.

 Priority Pass Lounge Access